EL1909/bavarian-cristus-PP4/README.md

 15.03.23    - Allauth installed to create user login functionality and updated to requirements.txt
             - Crispyforms installed to allow members comment functionality and updated to requirements.txt.
 After instalation and setup i wasnt able to render the website; i went thru the documentation and installed $ pip install crispy-bootstrap5 for bootstrap5.... and it worked

+16.03.23    - IM having a bug related to the secons screenshot, apparently im not refering to any image post in my views... apparently im trying to post the coment without specifiying the user_id of the commenter... i did dolve it by modifiyng my comment-post view and adding arguments for user and image_post instead post.......

 -0-